SergioSgz90/202205-W04_Sergio-Garcia/readme.md

 ## StricEquals Function

-the function StricEquals  evalutes the values A and B on tha table and returns the following  results:
+the function StricEquals  evalutes the values A and B on the table below and returns the following  results:

 | A       | B     | RESULT |                   |
 | ------- | ----- | ------ | ----------------- |